awsdocs/amazon-ec2-user-guide-windows/doc_source/EBSVolumeTypes.md

 Each volume receives an initial I/O credit balance of 5\.4 million I/O credits, which is enough to sustain the maximum burst performance of 3,000 IOPS for 30 minutes\.
 This initial credit balance is designed to provide a fast initial boot cycle for boot volumes and to provide a good bootstrapping experience for other applications\.
 Volumes earn I/O credits at the baseline performance rate of 3 IOPS per GiB of volume size\.
 For example, a 100 GiB `gp2` volume has a baseline performance of 300 IOPS\.

-![\[Comparing baseline performance and burst IOPS\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/gp2_iops.png)
+![\[Comparing baseline performance and burst IOPS\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/gp2_iops_1.png)

 When your volume requires more than the baseline performance I/O level, it draws on I/O credits in the credit balance to burst to the required performance level, up to a maximum of 3,000 IOPS\.
 Volumes larger than 1,000 GiB have a baseline performance that is equal or greater than the maximum burst performance, and their I/O credit balance never depletes\.
 When your volume uses fewer I/O credits than it earns in a second, unused I/O credits are added to the I/O credit balance\.
 The maximum I/O credit balance for a volume is equal to the initial credit balance \(5\.4 million I/O credits\)\.

 **Note**
 For a volume 1 TiB or larger, baseline performance is higher than maximum burst performance, so I/O credits are never spent\.
-If the volume is attached to a Nitro\-based instance, the burst balance is not reported\.
+If the volume is attached to a Nitro\-based instance, the reported burst balance is 0%\.
 For a non\-Nitro\-based instance, the reported burst balance is 100%\.

 The following table lists several volume sizes and the associated baseline performance of the volume \(which is also the rate at which it accumulates I/O credits\), the burst duration at the 3,000 IOPS maximum \(when starting with a full credit balance\), and the time in seconds that the volume would take to refill an empty credit balance\.